FarawaySail/DNNDK_Fix_Finetune/README.md

         net.forward()
         pred_poses[seq].append(net.blobs['SE3'].data[0,0].copy())
 ```
 However, we can notice that, `decent quantize` and `decent test` can only take effect to ConvolutionFixed layers.
 And the fc layers and python layers can't be processed.
-So we need to add fc and python layers to a new prototxt and caffemodel.
+So we need to add fc and python layers to a new prototxt and caffemodel，which is `test_sqModel.prototxt`.